ragesaq/gamergraf/README.md

 ### Step 5:
 #### Log into the grafana page
 5.1: Open a web browser and navigate to http://<ip address of system running docker>:3000.
 If you ran this on your local PC you can load it up with http://localhost:3000
-5.2: Log in with the username 'admin' and the grafana admin password you set in 3.6 5.3: Enjoy!
+5.2: Log in with the username 'admin' and the password 'password'.
+You can change the password by clicking on the grafana logo in the top left, going to Admin and then going to Profile.
+5.3: Enjoy!

 The container services should automatically launch on reboot, so as long as you want to run this software you don't have to do anything.